-Most interesting wonders of Jamaica
+Most interesting landmarks of Jamaica

 Below are listed the most amazing natural and man made landmarks of Jamaica.